steven-solomon/exdoubles/README.md

 ## How does it work?
 As consequence of applying the DIP, we can unit test a function by injecting in a mock functions as arguments.
 This is where ExDoubles shines!

-You can construct a mock for the signature of any function, using the mock macro.
+You can construct a mock for the signature of any function, using the `mock` function.
 It takes a `label` for your function, and the `arity`.
 The arity argument makes sure your mock has the same number of arguments.
-Whereas the label is used by the verify macro to check that your function was invoked in the correct way.
+Whereas the label is used by `verify` to check that your function was invoked in the correct way.

 Let's build an example.
-First, we create a mock for the `save_fn` argument of a function we ware testing.
+First, we create a mock of the `save_fn` function.
 We specify a label and the arity we want it to have.

 ```elixir
 {:ok, mock_save_fn} = mock(:save_fn_label, 2)